-Course Overview Hello.
-My name is Paul Sheriff, and welcome to my course, ADO.NET Fundamentals in C#.
-I'm a business solutions architect at Fairway Technologies with over 32 years of experience creating enterprise applications.
+Course Overview [Autogenerated] for loop.
+Hello.
+My name is Paul, Sheriff.
+And welcome to my course implementing a do .NET with C#.
+I am a business solutions architect at Fairway Technologies with over 32 years of experience creating enterprise applications.
 Do you need the fastest data access speed in your .NET application?
-Are you disillusioned with the Entity Framework and just want something simple to access your database?
+Are you disillusioned with the entity framework and just want something simple to access your database?
 If so, then this course is designed for you.
-In this course, you're going to learn why ADO.NET is still relevant and is the most efficient means of accessing data.
-Some of the major topics you will learn are connecting and submitting queries, how to submit and handle transactions, retrieving data quickly using a data reader, working with stored procedures and parameters, how to get great exception information to track down bugs easily, build extension methods to handle nullable fields, use a DataView to sort and filter data in memory, use a set of wrapper classes to eliminate 90% of your ADO.NET code.
-By the end of this course, you'll have gained the knowledge necessary to create fast, efficient data access code using ADO.NET.
-For this course, I assume you are familiar with C# and data access methodologies.
-I hope you'll join me on your journey to learning ADO.NET in my course, ADO.NET Fundamentals in C#, at Pluralsight.com.
+In this course, you're gonna learn why a do .NET is still relevant and is the most efficient means of accessing data.
+Some of the major topics you will learn are connecting and submitting queries.
+How to submit and handle transactions, retrieving data quickly, using the data reader working with stored procedures and parameters.
+How to get great exception information to track down bugs easily Build extension methods to handle multiple fields.
+Use a data view to sort and filter data in memory.
+Use a set of rapper classes to eliminate 90% of your A do .NET code.
+By the end of this course, you'll have gained the knowledge necessary to create fast, efficient data access code using a do .NET or this course I assume you're familiar with C# and data access methodologies.
+I hope you'll join me on your journey to learning a do .NET in my courts, implementing a do .NET with C# at Pluralsight dot com.